Genshin: Nenbutsu

-In addition to general practices related to the Pure Land, Genshin emphasized the practice of "deathbed nembutsu" that is to say the practices performed on one's deathbed.
-Genshin felt that nembutsu practices performed near the hour of death were particularly important, as one's final thoughts before death had a disproportionate importance in determining one's rebirth.
-While the precedence existed in earlier Chinese texts, Genshin spent considerable time in the Ōjōyōshū discussing its importance, and how to concentrate on the Buddha, and enlisting support from friends to maintain concentration and practice.
-By maintaining focus until the last breath, Genshin felt that the practitioner would be assured of rebirth in the Pure Land, but if their mind wavered, rebirth was not certain.
+In addition to general practices related to the Pure Land, Genshin also taught special forms of nenbutsu practice to be done on special occasions.
+These include pratyutpanna samādhi retreat lasting seven days taught in Shandao’s Guannian famen, the ninety day constantly walking samadhi taught by Zhiyi in the Mohe Zhiguan, and the deathbed nenbutsu rite undertaken at the time of death.
+While the precedence existed in earlier Chinese texts, Genshin spent considerable time in the Ōjōyōshū discussing its importance, and how to concentrate on the Buddha during these trying times by enlisting support from friends to maintain concentration and practice.
+By maintaining focus until the last breath, Genshin felt that the practitioner would be assured of rebirth in the Pure Land.
+He felt that if their mind wavered, rebirth was not certain.